SPG

 Solution

-We can implement a simple algorithm to crack the password and find MASTER_KEY
+We can implement a simple algorithm to crack the password and find MASTER_KEY:

 def crack_password(password):